nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how certain features are implemented along with explanations for why certain functions are implemented in such a manner.

 ### Assigning students to a class
 <img src="images/AssignCommandSequenceDiagram.png" width="700" />